 Broccoli is another brain food packed with antioxidants and other powerful plant compounds.
 It also delivers more than 100% of the recommended daily intake of vitamin K, which is known to improve memory.

 Even when you are upholding a healthy diet, it’s important to treat yourself from time to time.
 Treat yourself to some dark chocolate, another food that is packed with brain-boosting compounds like caffeine, antioxidants, and flavonoids.
 Flavonoids gather in the areas of the brain that deal with memory and learning.
-One study pinpointed that people who ate dark chocolate more frequently than those who didn’t performed better in mental tasks involving memory.
+One study pinpointed that people who ate dark chocolate more frequently than those who did not, performed better in mental tasks involving memory.